nevwalkalone/Artificial-Intelligence-2020-2021-/README.md

 ## Useful Reads
 Before proceeding it is highly suggested that you read:
-* [Project Assignment](https://github.com/nevwalkalone/Bridge-and-Torch-Problem/blob/main/announcement-report/project-announcement.pdf), that has all the details about the game and what exactly was requested.
+* [Project Assignment](https://github.com/nevwalkalone/Bridge-and-Torch-Problem/blob/main/announcement-report/project-announcement.pdf), that has all the details about the game rules and what exactly was requested.
 * [Code Analysis](https://github.com/nevwalkalone/Bridge-and-Torch-Problem/blob/main/announcement-report/project-report.pdf), that has all the details about the algorithm implementation and the analysis of the Java code.

 ## Program Execution